nicolasrod/php2python/README.md

 - [ ] Address limitations of Python language (single expression lambdas, assigns in statements).
 - [ ] Finish implementing all of the supporting PHP functions to run WordPress.
 - [ ] Rearrange AST nodes to simplify conversion.
+- [ ] Refactor converted code to output Flask/Django code instead.
+Required an overhaul of the import mechanism.
 - [ ] Massive cleanup.